Noise.

 It is important not to wait until your tolerance threshold is exhausted.
 Be proactive and address the issue as soon as practical.
 In most instances, people may not have realised they are causing a problem and will often be happy to do what they can to help.

 If this approach is not possible or is not successful, depending on the type of noise, you can consider contacting the Shire or the WA Police.
-If you make a complaint to us, we will need you to complete an Environmental Health Complaint Form (please see below).
+If you make a complaint to us, we will need you to complete an Environmental Health Complaint Form - related documents and forms can be viewed at the bottom of this page.

 Noise and the Law